Skip to main content

 Attention: To ensure your workflow runs successfully, a randomized buffer period of between 1 minute and 1 hour is added to your end time.
 This means delayed start workflows may not run at your exact end time.
 For example, if you select 12:00AM as your end date, the workflow will run sometime between 12:01 AM and 1:00 AM.

-5. Under Recurrence options, choose whether or not the workflow delay repeats.
-This can be weekly, monthly, or yearly.
+8. Under Recurrence options, choose whether or not the workflow delay repeats.
+Repeats can be weekly, monthly, or yearly.

 Editing and Removing Delayed Start Settings

-When a delayed start time period is inactive, you can change all configuration, including removing or reverting changes.
+When a delayed start time period is inactive, you can change all parts of the configuration, including removing or reverting changes.

 When a delayed start time period is active, you can do the following: